Da 5 Bloods (2020)

 - A main character is blown up by a mine.
 You see his arms and legs blown off, with bones sticking out the end, and blood spurting from the severed limbs as he dies, screaming.

-- A man is violently gunned down by several soldiers.
+- The main character is violently gunned down by several soldiers.
 Tons and tons of blood sprays out of his body and onto the ground.
 We see his body littered with thousands and thousands of bullet holes.
-This scene is extremely graphic and brutal.
+This scene is extremely graphic, emotional and brutal.

 - A man throws himself onto a grenade to save his friends.
 The grenade explodes and kills him.
 Large puddles of blood form beneath his body.